carbon-language/carbon-lang/docs/design/README.md

 > -   Question-for-leads issue
 >     [#476: Optional argument names (unused arguments)](https://github.com/carbon-language/carbon-lang/issues/476)

 Functions are the core unit of behavior.
-For example, this declares a function that adds two 64-bit integers:
+For example, this is a declaration of a function that adds two 64-bit integers:

 ```carbon
 fn Add(a: i64, b: i64) -> i64;